H-1B Status and Its Regulations

-Please read the information in its entirety, complete the data collection form and submit it with the following documents to the OISS as soon as the job offer has been accepted:
+Please read the information in its entirety, complete the H-1B Application Packet, including Department Form A & Scholar Form B, and submit it with the following documents to the OISS as soon as the job offer has been accepted:

 - A detailed position description which includes the job duties and responsibilities, minimum education, professional requirements and salary offered

 - A copy of any job advertisement you have placed.

 If you have any questions, please call 862-0086 or send e-mail to firstname.lastname@example.org.

 Note: The process of obtaining approval of an H-1B petition is a lengthy one.
 Please allow at least three to four months for approval.
 If there are complicating factors, a longer period of time might be required.
 Unless the foreign employee is already in H-1B status, s/he will not be able to start employment at UNH until our application is approved by the immigration service.